Dr. Gregory Kelly

-Greg Kelly is a Distinguished Professor of science education and Senior Associate Dean for Research in the College of Education.
-He was a physics and mathematics teacher and served for four years as a Peace Corps Volunteer.
-His research investigates classroom discourse, epistemology, and science learning with a focus on equity in education.
-His contributions to creating an equitable, inclusive, and diverse community were recognized by Penn State’s Council of College Multicultural Leadership, with University Faculty Way Paver Award in 2018.
-He is a member of the National Academy of Education and recipient of the of the NARST 2021 Distinguished Contributions to Science Education through Research Award.
+Greg Kelly is a Distinguished Professor of Science Education and Senior Associate Dean for Research in the College of Education at Penn State.
+He was a physics and mathematics teacher and served as a Peace Corps Volunteer for four years.
+His research investigates classroom discourse, epistemology, and science learning, focusing on equity in education.
+His contributions to creating an equitable, inclusive, and diverse community were recognized by Penn State’s Council of College Multicultural Leadership with the University Faculty Way Paver Award in 2018.
+He is a National Academy of Education member and recipient of the NARST 2021 Distinguished Contributions to Science Education through Research Award.

 Recent publications include: